September 28, 2023 | For Immediate Release

 - The need to increase equity and inclusion and to reduce disparities across the diversity of the autism community, with respect to race and ethnicity, culture, sexual orientation, gender and gender identity, age, language, socioeconomic status, and location.

 - The need to increase access to services and supports systems that can impact health and well-being, including high-quality education, housing and transportation, healthcare, employment, community integration, financial security, justice and safety.

 Notably, in the new IACC Strategic Plan, the Committee recommends increasing the federal and private autism research budget to $685 million by the year 2025.
 This increased investment will allow researchers to take advantage of opportunities to develop the most effective interventions, services, and supports for individuals with autism and their families.

 Overall, the Committee hopes that the 2021-2023 IACC Strategic Plan will provide federal agencies, advocacy organizations, people on the autism spectrum and their families, and others in the autism community with comprehensive information on the current state of autism research and services and priorities for future progress.

-The IACC is a Federal advisory committee that was created by Congress in an effort to accelerate progress in ASD research and services.
+The IACC is a Federal advisory committee that was created by Congress in an effort to accelerate progress in autism research and services.
 The IACC works to improve coordination and communication across the Federal government and work in partnership with the autism community.
-The Committee is composed of officials from many different Federal agencies involved in autism research and services, as well as adults on the autism spectrum, parents and family members of individuals on the autism spectrum, advocates, researchers, providers, and other public stakeholders.
+The Committee is composed of officials from many different Federal agencies involved in autism research and services, as well as autistic adults, parents and family members of individuals on the autism spectrum, advocates, researchers, providers, and other public stakeholders.
 The documents and recommendations produced by the IACC reflect the views of the Committee as an independent advisory body and the expertise of the members of the Committee, but do not represent the views, official statements, policies or positions of the Federal government.
-For more information on the IACC, please visit: www.iacc.hhs.gov.
+For more information on the IACC, please visit: iacc.hhs.gov.